AndyMcGamer/UnitySceneLoader/Documentation/SceneLoader/README.md

 ===

 ### Description
-Singleton class used for loading Scenes.
+Singleton class used for loading scenes at runtime.

 ### Properties
 |||